 6. Befriend the Clock

 It is recommended to arrive at the airport at least three hours before your international flight departs.
 Along with normal security, travelers who travel internationally must pass through customs and immigration.
 This process takes time.
 In the event of a long line, you don’t want to miss your flight.
-Allow yourself the pleasure of getting through the lines early so you can kick back, enjoy some free wifi and grab a snack.
+Allow yourself the pleasure of getting through the lines early so you can kick back, enjoy some free wifi, and grab a snack like some pretzels or meat sticks.
 Remember, no matter what time you are arriving or departing your destination, luggage storage services like Pisa luggage storage can offer a safe place for you to store luggage, enabling you to stay mobile and stress-free during your travels.